suren-atoyan/yerevancoder.github.io/src/pages/2018-02-21-js-arrays-and-objects/index.md

 ---
- title: Javascript Objects and Arrays
+title: JavaScript Objects and Arrays
 tags: javascript, development
 author: Robert Gevorgyan
 date: "2018-02-21"
- description: A little talk about arrays, objects and usefult methods associated with them.
+description: A little talk about arrays, objects and useful methods associated with them.
 discussionId: "2018-02-21-js-arrays-and-objects"
 ---

 # A lists of things